catppuccin/userstyles/styles/searxng/README.md

 </details>

 ## Usage
-This userstyle is applied by default on a few common Searxng server URLs, listed at the top:
+This userstyle is applied by default on a few commonly used Searxng servers, listed at the top:
 ```css
 @-moz-document url-prefix("https://searx.baczek.me/"), url-prefix("https://searx.be/") {
 ```
-If you don't see your Searxng server URL, feel free to add it to the list with the `domain("<URL>")` syntax.
-> [!WARNING]
-> On update your custom `@-moz-document domain("url")` will be removed so will have to re applied upon update.
-> Therefore we strongly encorage users to contribute to the project with their instances.
+If the theme isn't being applied to your instance, go to the userstyle's **Settings > Custom included sites** and add your instance to the list, for instance, `*://searxng.example.com/*`.